AdaCore/alt-ergo/INSTALL.md

    absolute path as shown by the second command above.
 Also, you should replace ".cmxs" by ".cma" if you are working with bytcode binaries.

+- Ctrl-Alt-Ergo can be executed as shown below:

+        $ ctrl-alt-ergo "timeout" "sat-plugin" "alt-ergo" [options to alt-ergo]

+  1. "timeout" should be a positive integer.
+It will be divided by the number of strategies that Alt-Ergo will try.

+  2. "sat-plugin" should be substituted with the external SAT plugin you would like to load (typically satML-plugin.cmxs), or you can replace it with "" to deactivate strategies that use external SAT solvers.

+  3. "alt-ergo" should be substituted with the binary you would like to use for Alt-Ergo (typically alt-ergo, if you have already installed it).

+  4. [options to alt-ergo] should contain the arguments that will be passed to Alt-Ergo (input file, options, ...)